yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## New Parameters and Values

 The protocol described in this document requires User-Authenticating App to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
-To this end new parameters and values are proposed.
+To this end this document defines new parameters and values.

 "app2app":
 : New scope value, used by Client App to request an app2app flow from Initial Authorization Server.

-*Initial Authorization Server*, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server in one of these methods:
+*Initial Authorization Server*, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server using one of the following options:

 "native_callback_uri":
 : OPTIONAL.
 New authorization endpoint request parameter.
+When native_callback_uri is provided, structured scope app2app:native_callback_uri MUST NOT be provided.
 When invoked by User-Authenticating Authorization Server's App it receives the following query parameter:
   "redirect_uri":
   : url-encoded OAuth redirect_uri with its response parameters.

 "app2app:native_callback_uri":
-: New structured scope value including the **app2app** flag as well as the native_callback_uri, separated by a colon.
+: OPTIONAL.
+New structured scope value including the **app2app** flag as well as the native_callback_uri, separated by a colon.
+When structured scope app2app:native_callback_uri is provided, native_callback_uri MUST NOT be provided.

 *Downstream Authorization Server*, processing an app2app flow according to this document: